 - Very quick bearings

-These skates are meant for young girls learning how to roller skate.
-The priorities with kids are a little different than adults.
+The K2 Marlee skates are meant for young girls learning how to roller skate.
+As we know, our priorities with kids are usually a little different than for adults learning to skate.
 Rather than a focus on speed or power, children’s skates are usually praised for their safety and ease of use.
 In that case, you really can’t go wrong with the K2 Marlees.
 They’re stiff and supportive in terms of cuff design, and they use K2’s signature softboot technology.
 This allows your child to skate for hours on end without becoming uncomfortable.

 The wheels on these skates are 70mm in diameter, and relatively soft at 80A.
 Since they’re made for children, the closure system on these roller skates is a combination of laces and Velcro.
 ABEC 3 bearings will keep a child moving at a decent pace, without risking them picking up too much speed.
 Relative to other children’s skates, the Marlees are made from high quality materials.
 They’re also adjustable, which is great since children’s feet are still growing.
 You’ll be glad for the adjustability feature when you don’t have to spring for a new pair of skates every year!

 - Quality material